You don’t get to choose what you remember about your dad.

 You can’t truly forgive someone until you know their struggle.

 But for me, by the time I knew what to say, it was too late.
 Dad took his own life in August 2001, after a lifetime of battling addictions and depression.
-It happened just weeks after we shared tears of joy when I handed him his first grandchild.
+It happened just weeks after we shared tears of joy when I handed him my first child, still wee and tiny.
 I can still see him looking at her with such intense affection, like his heart would burst.
 She cooed at him, like a four month old baby does, and then rewarded him with diarrhea on his shirt.
 He whipped off his shirt without a word and held her to his chest, skin on skin.
 His smile never dimmed.
 It’s a wonderful memory that I will always treasure.
 It’s hard to believe it was our last time together.

 Maybe that’s the price we pay for perspective and wisdom.
 Maybe it’s like hot sauce – you can’t get to the good stuff without the heat.
 Maybe it takes loss and pain to unlock parts of us that need to be unlocked.
 Maybe his absence and inconsistency are what gave me my strength and consistency.
 Maybe I’m a better person because things turned out this way.
 Maybe I’m telling myself that and just grasping at straws.